Recognizing and Overcoming Emotional Abuse: A Path to Freedom, and Empowerment

 Emotional abuse is a form of abuse that involves the use of words or actions to control conversations, squelch the victim’s autonomy, and manipulate, intimidate, or frighten another person.

-Some common types of emotional abuse include:
+Some common types or signs of emotional abuse include:

 • Verbal abuse: This includes name-calling, insults, threats, put-downs, raging, and so forth.

 • Isolating: This involves controlling who the victim can see or talk to and preventing them from having a social life.
 They may discourage or prevent the victim from spending time with loved ones, further perpetuating the feeling of dependency on the abuser.
 This can be done by subtle criticisms of outsiders or overtly demanding the victim’s loyalty.
-Note: Self-isolation, which is different than being isolated by a partner, can also happen.
+Note: Self-isolation, which is different from being isolated by a partner, can also happen.
 This is when the victim withdraws from friends and/or family due to the high levels of stress, confusion, and self-doubt that emotional abuse causes.

 • Controlling: This can involve trying to control every aspect of the victim's life, including their finances, time, and decisions.
 In more subtle forms, the abuser controls conversations by blocking the victim’s attempt to share concerns, complaints, or hurts.
 In essence, the abuser is defensive and argumentative rather than utilizing the victim’s concern to deepen connections.